Stable Restoration and Separation of Approximately Sparse Signals: Coherence-based Bounds on Restricted Isometry Constants

 In summary, we see that having more knowledge on the support sets prior to recovery yields less restrictive recovery conditions.
 This intuitive behavior can also be observed in practice and is illustrated in \fref{sec:application}.

 We finally emphasize that all of the recovery conditions derived above are deterministic in nature and therefore conservative in the sense that, in practice, recovery often succeeds for sparsity levels \nx and \nerr much higher than the corresponding guarantees indicate.
-In particular, it is well-known that deterministic recovery guarantees are fundamentally limited by the so-called \emph{square-root bottleneck}, e.g.,~\cite{tropp2008,kuppinger2010a,SKPB10}, as they are valid for \emph{all} dictionary pairs \dicta and \dictb with given coherence parameters, and all signal and interference realizations with given sparsity levels \nx and \nerr.
-Nevertheless, we next show that our recovery conditions enable us to gain considerable insights into practical applications; i.e., they are useful for identification of appropriate dictionary pairs (e.g., being sufficiently incoherent) that should be used for signal restoration or separation.
+In particular, it is well-known that coherence-based deterministic recovery guarantees are typically limited by the so-called \emph{square-root bottleneck}, e.g.,~\cite{tropp2008,kuppinger2010a,SKPB10,PBS12}, as they are valid for \emph{all} dictionary pairs \dicta and \dictb with given coherence parameters, and all signal and interference realizations with given sparsity levels \nx and \nerr.
+Nevertheless, we next show that our recovery conditions enable us to gain considerable insights into practical applications; i.e., they are useful for identification of appropriate dictionary pairs that should be used for sparsity-based signal restoration or separation.